 The Company tested its assets, including property, plant and equipment for impairment.
 Results did not show impairment to be recognized in the balance sheet.
 Considerations about the impairment test and its assumptions are available in note 14.

 Guarantees

-As of March 31, 2023 all collateral pledged by the Company's assets that used to secure loans and financing was settled.
+As of March 31, 2024, the Company's assets did not have collateral for loans and financing.

 Construction in progress